 \section{Introduction}

 Depth information is important for computer systems to understand the real 3D world.
-Monocular depth estimation has attracted researchers'~\cite{Cheng2018Cube,cheng2020omnidirectional,cohen2018spherical,esteves2018learning,wang2020bifuse,yu2017flat2sphere} attention with its convenience and low cost, especially for panoramic depth estimation, where the depth of the whole scene can be obtained from a single 360°\footnote{360°, omnidirectional, and panoramic are equal in this paper} image.
+Monocular depth estimation has attracted researchers'~\cite{Cheng2018Cube,cheng2020omnidirectional,cohen2018spherical,esteves2018learning,yan2021rignet,yan2022multi} attention with its convenience and low cost, especially for panoramic depth estimation~\cite{yu2017flat2sphere,yun2022improving,wang2020bifuse}, where the depth of the whole scene can be obtained from a single 360° image.

 Since estimating depth from a single image is an ill-posed and inherently ambiguous problem, current solutions almost use powerful CNNs to extract explicitly or implicitly prior geometric to realize it~\cite{bhoi2019monocular,chen2021distortion}.
 However, when applied to panoramic tasks, these SOTA depth estimation solutions for perspective imagery~\cite{laina2016deeper} show a dramatic degradation because the 360° field-of-view (FoV) from panorama brings geometric distortions that challenge the structure perception.
-Specifically, distortions in panoramas (usually represented in equirectangular projection---ERP) increase from the center to both sides along the longitude direction, severely deforming objects' shapes.
+Specifically, distortions in panoramas (usually represented in equirectangular projection---ERP) increase from the center to both sides along the latitude direction, severely deforming objects' shapes.
 Due to the fixed receptive field, CNNs are inferior for dealing with distortions and perceiving geometric structures in panoramas~\cite{chen2021distortion}.